vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step4.md

 fluxctl 1.20.1 from Flux CD developers (weaveflux) installed
 ```

-This command may take some time to complete
+This command can take a few minutes to complete.

 ---